Jacob D. Boas: Politics

 While in Allentown, Boas became the Town Clerk in 1835 and served on the Town Council in 1836.
 In 1840, he was elected to the Treasurer of Lehigh County for a term of 3 years.
-Boas then served as a State Senator in the 9th district from 1847-1849 as a member of the Whig Party.
+Boas then served as a State Senator in the 9th district from 1847 to 1849 as a member of the Whig Party.

 In 1850, he permanently moved back to Harrisburg and established the Boas & Newhard, Watchmakers and Jewelers business with watchmaker J. F. Newhard.
 Boas eventually bought out Newhard's share and passed the business on to his son Charles.
-It was at this point Boas started worked as a freight forwarder with a Mr. Forster until he was elected to the position of Dauphin County Sheriff on November 14, 1860 for 3 years.
+It was at this point Boas started worked as a freight forwarder with a Mr. Forster until he was elected to the position of Dauphin County Sheriff on November 14, 1860, for 3 years.
 In 1868, he was appointed as a United States gauger for the Internal Revenue Service, which he held until he was elected and served as Mayor of Harrisburg from 1873 to 1875 under the Republican Party.
-On the Inauguration Day of Governor James A. Beaver in 1887, Boas contracted a severe cold, and, after two months, succumbed to the illness, passing away on March 25, 1887.
+On the Inauguration Day of Governor James A. Beaver in 1887, Boas contracted a severe cold, and, after two months, succumbed to the illness, dying on March 25, 1887.